MAHMUD1223/ByteBook/sql/README.md

-# SQL aka Structured Query Language
+# SQL - Structured Query Language

 SQL, which stands for Structured Query Language, is a programming language used for managing and manipulating relational databases.
 It provides a standardized way to interact with databases and perform various operations such as querying, inserting, updating, and deleting data.